 STAINES-UPON-THAMES, England — Opioid manufacturer defendant Mallinckrodt PLC on Feb.
 25 announced an agreement-in-principle for a $1.6 billion global settlement with 46 states, the District of Columbia and the Plaintiffs’ Executive Committee in the opioid multidistrict litigation.

 New developments in the following mass tort drug and device cases are marked in boldface type.

-NEW ORLEANS — The Louisiana federal judge presiding over the Taxotere hair loss multidistrict litigation on July 9 granted summary judgment and partial summary judgment in four cases on the grounds of the state’s statute of limitations and learned intermediary doctrine (In Re: Taxotere [Docetaxel] Products Liability Litigation, MDL Docket No. 2740, No. 16-md-2740, E.D.
-La., 2019 U.S. Dist.
-LEXIS 113447).
+NEW ORLEANS — A Louisiana federal judge overseeing the Taxotere hair loss multidistrict litigation on Feb.
+14 denied a motion for a new trial in the first bellwether trial because of how a defense expert used a defendant’s analysis (In Re: Taxotere [Docetaxel] Products Liability Litigation, MDL Docket No. 2740, No. 16-2740, E.D.
+La., 2020 U.S. Dist.
+LEXIS 26509).

 PHILADELPHIA — A senior executive for a New Jersey generic drug manufacturer on Feb.
 14 pleaded guilty to one count of conspiracy to restrain trade for allegedly trying to rig the generic drug market (United States v.
 Hector Armando Kellum, No. 20-cr-65, E.D.
 Pa.).